-This example shows how to specify SYSPARM:
+Here is an example of how to specify SYSPARM: //ASM EXEC asm_pgm,PARM=(SYSPARM(YES))

-'''

-//ASM EXEC asm_pgm,PARM=(SYSPARM(YES))

-'''

-Figure 47 on page 151 shows a sample header page that contains the additional distribution information that is produced by the default APSUX01/APSUC01 exit that PSF supplies.
+A sample header page containing the additional distribution information produced by the default APSUX01/APSUC01 exit supplied with PSF is shown in Figure 41.

-Figure 47.
+Figure 41.
 Sample header page with distribution information from the default APSUX01/APSUC01 exit

-Figure 48 on page 152 shows a sample header page that contains the additional distribution information that is produced by the optional fast printing APSUX01P/APSUC01P exit.
+A sample header page containing the additional distribution information produced by the optional "fast printing" APSUX01P/APSUC01P exit is shown in Figure 42 on page 150.

-Figure 48.
+Figure 42.
 Sample header page with distribution information from the optional APSUX01P/APSUC01P exit